Neuvidor/power-flow-card/README.md

 // totalLines = gridConsumption + solarConsumption + solarToBattery +
 //   solarToGrid + batteryConsumption + batteryFromGrid + batteryToGrid
 ```

-I'm not 100% happy with this.
-I'd prefer to see the dots travel slower when flow is low, but faster when flow is high.
-For example if the only flow is Grid to Home, I'd like to see the dot move faster if the flow is 15kW, but slower if it's only 2kW.
-Right now the speed would be the same.
-If you have a formula you'd like to propose please submit a PR.

 ## Credits